jonathan-g/jonathangilligan.hugo/content/post/2019-12-23-assessing-private-governance.md

 allocate impacts when multiple actors (e.g., state and local governments, or governments and private actors) contribute to joint or overlapping initiatives.

-We conclude that the potential for private cliamte governance is even greater than we estimated in our book,
+We conclude that the potential for private climate governance is even greater than we estimated in our book,
 [_Beyond Politics_](https://beyondpoliticsbook.com),
 and that methods and data exist to make reasonable estimates of this potential